cjmet/WeatherKitty/Project.md

   - Resize Charts When
     - [ ] Resize Chart Function
+      - [ ] Alpha
+      - [ ] Beta
+      - [ ] Maybe?
+Apply the same element.offsetwidth approach to the initial sizing of the charts as well, for more simplicity?
     - [ ] Location Changes
     - [ ] WindowSize Changes
     - [ ] Display/Hidden Changes